Module 6.4: Compliance for Regulated Industries

 Question 2

-Section titled “Question 2”A developer complains that setting the audit policy level to RequestResponse for the entire cluster is the safest choice for passing a SOC 2 audit because “we log absolutely everything.”
-Why is this approach fundamentally flawed for a compliant environment?
+Section titled “Question 2”A developer argues that setting the audit policy to RequestResponse for the entire cluster is the safest choice for a SOC 2 audit because “we log absolutely everything.”
+Why is this approach fundamentally flawed, and what would you recommend instead?

 Answer

-This approach is flawed for two major reasons:
+The approach is flawed for two compounding reasons.

-A compliant policy is surgical: None for health checks, Metadata for most operations (including Secrets), and RequestResponse only for specific interactive or high-risk actions like pods/exec.
+The compliant alternative is surgical: None for high-volume non-resource URLs, Metadata for most operations including Secrets, and RequestResponse only for high-risk interactive verbs like pods/exec, pods/attach, and RBAC mutations.

 Question 3

 Section titled “Question 3”A HIPAA auditor asks for evidence that data is encrypted at rest.
-What do you show them?
+The cluster uses etcd with KMS v2, LUKS-encrypted node disks bound to TPM, and Vault Transit for application-level secrets.
+Walk through what you would actually show them.

 Answer